-In our new "Good Growth Strategy 2025" document, we have the aim of being a CO2-neutral enterprise by the end of 2025.
-This will require further large investments including establishing a solar park near Palsgaard in Denmark, and a waste-water facility to generate biogas, which will help to power our Danish site with 100% green energy by mid-decade.
+In our "Good Growth Strategy 2025" document we have the ambition of becoming a CO2-neutral enterprise by the end of 2025.
+This will require investments and innovations, and we are pleased to report that 2021 saw us take further steps in the right direction in this area.